flovearth/22_jenkins-disaster-recovery/05_build-infrastructure-for-jenkins-with-terraform-on-AWS/05_build-infrastructure-for-jenkins-with-terraform-on-AWS.md

 - Then runs [user-data-jenkins.sh](/05_build-infrastructure-for-jenkins-with-terraform-on-AWS/user-data-jenkins.sh) script,
 - [This bash scripts](/05_build-infrastructure-for-jenkins-with-terraform-on-AWS/install_docker_and_docker_compose.sh) installs docker and docker-compose,
 - Install Letsencrypt, Nginx and Jenkins with [this script](22_jenkins-disaster-recovery/05_build-infrastructure-for-jenkins-with-terraform-on-AWS/jenkins/),
-- Installs AWS CLI and copies backup data from S3 to EC2,
+- Installs AWS CLI and restores backup data from S3 to EC2,
 - Then starts Jenkins.